EvanWhelan/Copernicus_Extractor/README.md

 ###### Usage:

-`python3.7 copernicus_extractor.py --mode e --api --country Ireland --tablename irish_data`
+`python3.7 copernicus_extractor.py --mode e --api --region Ireland --tablename irish_data`

 This will prompt an interactive console menu that will ask the user to choose their pollutant and a range of dates.